The 2021 Competition will open soon.

 What is it?

-The DAL Showcase and Competition will allow you to submit your best academic work created through or about digital tools, fitting into the following categories:
+The DAL Showcase and Competition will allow you to submit your best academic work created through or about digital tools.
+In 2020 the competition was divided into the following categories.

 All time-based motion picture pieces,